jfsicilia/obsidian-file-manager/README.md

 # File Manager Plugin for Obsidian

-This plugin adds advanced file management features to the Obsidian file explorer.
+This plugin enhances the Obsidian File Explorer by adding essential file management features.
+It introduces several new commands when the `File Explorer` panel is focused, allowing users to bind hotkeys to these operations.
+The goal is to enable complete file management within Obsidian using only the keyboard.

 ## Features

--   **Create subfolder**: Create a subfolders of current folder.
+-   **Create subfolder**: Create a subfolder of current folder.
 -   **Create folder**: Create sibling folder.
--   **Duplicate**: Duplicates file/folder.
+-   **Duplicate**: Duplicate file/folder.
 -   **Move**: Move selected files/folders to existing location.
 -   **Copy**: Copy selected files/folders to existing location.
 -   **Copy, Cut and Paste**: Copy or cut selected files/folders to clipboard and paste from it.